5. Hidden Markov Models#

 (5.2)#\[{\mathcal K}(\Sigma_t) = ({\mathbb A} \Sigma_t {\mathbb D}' + {\mathbb B}{\mathbb F}' ) ({\mathbb D} \Sigma_t {\mathbb D}' + {\mathbb F} {\mathbb F}')^{-1} .\]

-We recognize formula (5.2) as an application of the population least squares regression formula associated with the multivariate normal distribution.[4]
+Recognize formula (5.2) as an application of the population least squares regression formula.
+This least-squares application is a valid way to compute conditional expectations because of its application in conjunction with the multivariate normal distribution.[4]
 We compute \(\Sigma_{t+1}\) via the recursion

 where